naiades-jsi/FIWARE-adapter/FIWARE-adapter/download/READEME.md

 An example of configuration file can be seen in ..\config\APIClientConfiguration.json

 # Example:
-APIClientTest file contains an example of running the clinet and kafkaConsumer file contains the corresponding kafka consumer that reades messages from topic and prints them.
+APIClientTest file contains an example of running the clinet in a loop and APIClientTest2 file contains an example of running obtain method manualy.

-In APIClientTest the obtain method is called every time_interval seconds where time interval contains the expected time between two samples in API.

 TODO:
 * iso8601 to unix time conversion is done withou specifiing timezone.
 If needed that is to be fixed.